-The systems containing MS stars and Hot Jupiters we considered in Section 5.1 were WASP-43, Ogle-tr-113, WASP-12 and WASP-18.
-The former two contain Sun-like stars with radiative interiors and convective envelopes, while the latter two are relatively more massive and have the complimentary structure with convective cores and envelopes which are for the most part radiative with there being a relatively small convective region near the surface.
-We remark that on account of their low mass and the mismatch between the convective turn over time and the inverse tidal forcing frequency, tidal dissipation in these envelopes is expected to be ineffective (see eg. Barker & Ogilvie 2011).
-In addition, the stars, Ogle-tr-113 and WASP-18 appear to be rotating sufficiently rapidly that the effect of rotation should to be taken into account when calculating \dot{P}{orb} .
+The systems containing MS stars and hot Jupiters we considered in Section 5.1 were WASP-43, OGLE-TR-113, WASP-12 and WASP-18.
+The former two contain Sun-like stars with radiative interiors and convective envelopes, while the latter two are relatively more massive and have the complimentary structure with convective cores and envelopes that are for the most part radiative with there being a relatively small convective region near the surface.
+We remark that on account of their low mass and the mismatch between the convective turn over time and the inverse tidal forcing frequency, tidal dissipation in these envelopes is expected to be ineffective (see e.g. Barker & Ogilvie 2011).
+In addition, the stars OGLE-TR-113 and WASP-18 appear to be rotating sufficiently rapidly that the effect of rotation should to be taken into account when calculating \dot{P}{orb} .
 Note that this weakens the tidal interaction when the angular momentum vectors associated with stellar rotation and the orbital motion are aligned as has been assumed in this paper.

-Values of \dot{P}{obs} have been obtained for WASP-43 by Jiang et al. (2016) and Hoyer et al. (2016b).
-Although the former authors give an absolute value of \dot{P}{orb} , which is consistent the assumption of MLD regime, the value given by the latter authors is too small to be consistent with it.
+Values of $\dot{P}{\rm orb}$ have been obtained for WASP-43 by Jiang et al. (2016) and Hoyer et al. (2016b).
+Although the former authors give an absolute value of $\dot{P}{\rm orb}$, which is consistent the assumption of MLD regime, the value given by the latter authors is too small to be consistent with it.
 WASP-43 appears to be a slow rotator, and, therefore, the inconsistency of this assumption with the analysis of Hoyer et al. (2016b) cannot be alleviated by taking rotation into account.
-On the other hand it is consistent with being in a weak dissipation regime and the tidal forcing frequency being mid way between neighbouring normal mode frequencies.
+On the other hand, it is consistent with being in a weak dissipation regime and the tidal forcing frequency being mid-way between neighbouring normal mode frequencies.

-In case of Ogle-tr-113, models with tides operating in the MLD regime with and without rotation are consistent with the present observations.
-However, error bars are so large that even positive values of \dot{P}{obs} are not necessarily excluded.
+In the case of OGLE-TR-113, models with tides operating in the MLD regime with and without rotation are consistent with the present observations.
+However, error bars are so large that even positive values of $\dot{P}{\rm orb}$ are not necessarily excluded.

 WASP-12 appears to show the best consistency with the assumption of being in the MLD regime.
 Errors bars are small enough in this case to accommodate results provided by both of our models for this star.
-Note, however, that Patra et al. (2017) also consider another scenario for the observed changes in occulation times base on apsidal precession giving it, however, less probability that the one based on the orbital decay due to tides.
-It is of interest to note that a direct application of the Zahn theory to this system gives values of \dot{P}{obs} that are orders of magnitude smaller (see Fig. 12).
+Note, however, that Patra et al. (2017) also consider another scenario for the observed changes in occulation times based on apsidal precession giving it less probability than the one based on the orbital decay due to tides.
+It is of interest to note that a direct application of the Zahn theory to this system gives values of \dot{P}{orb} that are orders of magnitude smaller (see Fig. 12).